 In order to generate the SigG signature key pair of the cardholder (an RSA key pair with a length of 1024 bit), the TOE implements a software pseudo random number generator which again uses input from a hardware random number generator and does a cryptographic subsequent treatment.
-This approach is described in [BA], section 1.4 (RSA) and 1.5 (Random number generation) and considered as being adequate.
+This approach is described in Verordnung zur elektronischen Signatur (Signaturverordnung - SigV) vom 16.November 2001 (BGBI.
+I S. 3074ff) [BA], section 1.4 (RSA) and 1.5 (Random number generation) and considered as being adequate.
 The TOE uses the Lehman test to check the primality of the random numbers.